What Exactly is Personal Injury Anyway?

 Personal Injury has Many Factors

 All personal injury claims are not the same, and there are specific things you must prove for each type of accident.
 And in many types of personal injury, fault is determined by the negligence standard, which can be difficult to prove.
-That’s why it’s important for you to hire an experienced personal injury law firm such as the team at the Leifer Law Firm.
+That’s why it’s important for you to hire an experienced personal injury law firm such as the team at Leifer & Ramirez.
 We understand how to pursue personal injury claims, and our track record speaks for itself.
 Please call us today at 561-660-9421 for a free consultation.